 Online Museum Collections

 Etsy is a fantastic place to pick up patterns, completed pieces, and frankly, anything.
 But its also great at inspiration.
 The above link looks at just cross stitch within Etsy worldwide, however you can also look at all art (be it cross stitch, paintings, illustrations, etc).

-There are loads of artists on DeviantArt that specialise in cross stitch, and most of those find groups like the stitching pirates.
-They have a whole heap of artwork by previous artists, ranging from super contemporary, to standard kits.
+There are loads of artists on DeviantArt that specialize in cross stitch, and most of those find groups like the stitching pirates.
+They have a whole heap of artwork by previous artists, ranging from super contemporary to standard kits.

 If that doesn’t fill your inspiration bottle, then you can look at all of DeviantArt’s content, or narrow it down on specific words.